Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey

 \section{Acknowledgements}

 We acknowledge the generous support from the W.M.
 Keck Foundation for developing the MARVELS survey instruments.
 The MARVELS project has also been supported by NSF, NASA and the University of Florida.
 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, and the U.S. Department of Energy Office of Science.
 SDSS-III is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS-III Collaboration.
+We thank the anonymous referee for useful comments that helped improve this study and manuscript.
 NG acknowledges support from the University of Florida CLAS Dissertation Fellowship.
 DLO acknowledges the support from FAPESP (2016/20667-8).
 CC acknowledges support from DFG Grant CH1188/2-1 and from the ChETEC COST Action (CA16117), supported by COST (European Cooperation in Science and Technology).
 GFPM acknowledges the Brazilian National Council for Scientific and Technological Development (CPNq) research grant 474972/2009-7.

 \bsp